scraggo/scraggo.github.io/_posts/2019-03-24-git-commit-format-squash.md

 ---

 Want to edit your commit messages before you do a pull request?
 Squash your commits!

-Here are four nifty guides on how to do it:
+Here's [my guide](/git/2019/12/21/how-to-squash-commits.html) on squashing commits.

+Here are some others in case you want to learn more:

 > [A Beginner’s Guide to Squashing Commits with Git Rebase](https://medium.com/@slamflipstrom/a-beginners-guide-to-squashing-commits-with-git-rebase-8185cf6e62ec)
 >